 Malaga FC used to play in the Spanish first division, but now sit nearer the bottom of the second division than the top.
 Use your visit to Malaga to cheer them on so that they can return to premier football!
 Home matches take place at the Rosaleda Stadium (marked on our map – see below).
 For a calendar of fixtures and tickets, visit the Malaga Football Club website.

 At last – the opportunity to really sit back and relax.
 Book your bath at the Hammam Malaga whose Moorish baths take you back several centuries and leave you feeling totally rejuvenated.
 And yes, do treat yourself to a massage while you’re there.
-Check the website for special deals.

 Take in a sunset